WV-design/Trinity-toolhead/README.md

 Annex for the extruder design!
 Hartk for the voron construct repository!

+If you feel like you should be on here, reach out to me!

 ## Current TODO list:
 * ✓ Belt clamps
 * ✓ Mgn12 compatibility